-A new research study carried out in Denmark, and reported in the American Journal of Clinical Nutrition found that when men dieted strictly less than 60% of the weight lost was fat.
+A recent research study carried out in Europe, and reported in the American Journal of Clinical Nutrition found that when men dieted strictly less than 60% of the weight lost was fat.
 The rest was lean muscle.
-When men regained weight only 24% of the weight they put back on was lean muscle – over 75% of the weight regained after weight loss was more fat.
-The results proving that for people who yo-yo diet – living in a cycle of losing weight and putting it back on again – the muscle within their body are gradually being replaced by fat.
+When the same men studied regained weight only 24% of the weight regained was lean muscle – over 75% of the added weight after weight loss was more fat.
+That means for people who yo-yo diet – living in a constant change of losing weight and then adding it back on again – the lean tissues in their body are gradually being replaced by fat.

 The same research indicated that the picture for women is even worse!
-During the fasting period 35% of the loss was muscle tissue – initially less than for men.
-BUT when regaining weight only 15% was lean tissue.
-When women lost and then regained weight, lean tissue was not completely restored – 85% of the weight regained had turned into fat.
+During the diet 35% of the lost weight was muscle tissue – originally less than recorded within the male study.
+BUT on reading weight only 15% was lean tissue.
+When women lost and then readded weight, lean tissue was not satisfactorily restored – 85% of the weight regained had turned into fat.

 About.com Holistic Healing – Exercise And Low Carb Diets Make …

 The Fat Loss Coach, Charles Remington, cautions exercisers against going on stringent low carb diets.

 Some cancer patients treat the loss of their hair from chemotherapy as a metonymy or metaphor for all injustice, or racism.
 AIDS was seen as a divine judgment for moral decadence, and only by purging itself from the "pollution" of Fat necrosis Apoptosis Pyknosis Karyorrhexis Karyolysis

 Fat Loss Aids: Hydroxycitric Acid | Mind And Muscle

 Hydroxycitric Acid: Everything You Need to Know about this Effective Diet Aid!

 About.com Death And Dying – Anorexia And Cachexia – Loss Of …